 Samantha Karen is the founder of the travel blog Sam Sees World.
 She is a millennial traveller on a mission to seek the new and unknown so she can document her experiences and inspire others to explore this wondrous world.
 Her objective is to provide valuable information on the best things to do, see, eat, and experience while travelling and getting some good Instagram photos along the way.
 Check out Samantha’s Pinterest and Instagram below:

 Essential Information When You Visit Amsterdam

-For information on private transfers from Schipol Airport to Downtown Amsterdam click here
+For information on private transfers from Schipol Airport to Downtown Amsterdam that will save you time queuing for taxis on arrival click here

 For the latest flight deals from Australia for flights to Amsterdam click here.

 For flights to Amsterdam from the UK click here